Colonial troops: Origins

 At the beginning of the modern colonial period such troops were predominantly Europeans from the home army of the country concerned, but locally raised "native" troops were soon recruited.
 The latter normally served in separate units, at first under their own leaders, later under European officers.

 The sepoys of the East India Company were an early example.
 By the mid 18th century, these troops were beginning to be directly recruited by the Company, allowing more systematic provisioning, drill and tactics, forming the presidency armies.
 During the Indian Rebellion of 1857, or "Sepoy Mutiny", many of the sepoys rebelled against the Company, leading to the end of Company rule in India.
-After the British government took direct control of British India in 1858, the sepoys formed the regiments of the Indian Army, some of which survive to the present day in the national armies of Pakistan and India.
+After the British government took direct control of British India in 1858, the sepoys formed the regiments of the Indian Army, some of which survive to the present day in the national armies of India and Pakistan.

 The French and Portuguese enclaves in the Indian subcontinent also recruited sepoys.

 Basis of recruitment

 In the larger colonial possessions the garrison was likely to comprise both locally recruited and white troops.
 The latter might be from the home or metropolitan army, from settlers doing their military service or occasionally from mercenaries recruited outside the territories of the colonial power concerned.
+Units of european troops raised specifically for overseas service include those in France (les marsouins within numerous régiments d'infanterie coloniale), and in Spain (Spanish Legion in the 1920s, continuing the legacy of the Regimiento Fijo a century previous).
+The European regiments of the East India Company were placed under the command of the Crown in 1858 following the end of the Indian Rebellion of 1857.

-The French "Army of Africa" garrisoning Algeria, Morocco and Tunisia comprised all of these elements.
+The French Army of Africa garrisoning Algeria, Morocco, and Tunisia comprised all of these elements.
 The Dutch had a similar mix of locally recruited and metropolitan troops composing their garrison in the East Indies.
-While the Sikhs, Punjabis, Marathas, Rajputs, Jats, Baluchis and other "martial races" making up the bulk of the Indian Army were recruited from British subjects, the ten regiments of Gurkha Rifles were recruited from outside British-controlled territory.
-In Burma, the British recruited primarily from the Hill dwelling minorities such as the Karens, Kachin and Chin while preventing the plain dwelling majority of Bamar, Rakhine and Mon people from joining the colonial military service; this was due to the perception that they were unsympathetic towards the colonial government.
+While the Sikhs, Punjabis, Marathis, Rajputs, Jats, Baloch, and other "martial races" making up the bulk of "native regiments" of the Indian Army were recruited from British subjects, the ten regiments of Gurkha Rifles were recruited from outside British-controlled territory.
+In Burma, the British recruited primarily from the Hill dwelling minorities such as the Karens, Kachin, and Chin while preventing the plain dwelling majority of Bamar, Rakhine, and Mon people from joining the colonial military service; this was due to the perception that they were unsympathetic towards the colonial government.

+Following the French example, it was Italian colonial practice to rotate indigenous troops of the various Royal Colonial Corps between their North and East African possessions according to local requirements.
+At various times during the early 20th century Eritrean units were deployed in what is now Libya and vice versa.